South Irving Street from 6th Street South to 7th Street South, in the Arlington Heights neighborhood

 The block of South Irving Street between 6th and 7th Streets South was nominated by residents in spring 2017 for Neighborhood Complete Streets consideration due to the lack of a complete sidewalk on either side of the street.
 When the nominated projects were scored and ranked based on the NCS criteria, this project was among the top problem street locations on the list.

-The primary goal of this NCS project is to provide safe access by providing the missing sidewalk infrastructure for a contiguous sidewalk on one side of the block, consistent with the goals laid outlined in the County’s Master Transportation Plan.
+The primary goal of this NCS project is to provide safe access by providing the missing sidewalk infrastructure for a contiguous sidewalk on one side of the block, consistent with the goals outlined in the County’s Master Transportation Plan.
 Limiting disruption to existing green space and on-street parking and avoiding utility conflicts in order to manage costs are also considerations in the goal of providing safe access.
 As with all County projects, County policies and engineering best practices will be used in the development of this project.
 The project will include evaluation of the intersections of South Irving Street with 6th Street South and 7th Street South for modifications.

-The process has included the following, to date:
+The process has included the following:

 - Dec.
 10, 2019 - Project open house at Arlington Mill Community Center